alpaca-lang/alpaca/README.md

         Error _ -> e
       | Success ok -> Success (f ok)

+## Processes
+An example:

+    f x = receive with
+      (y, sender) ->
+        let z = x + y in
+        let sent = send z sender in
+      f z

+    start_f init = spawn f [init]

+All of the above is type checked, including the spawn and message sends.
+Any expression that contains a `receive` block becomes a "receiver" with an associated type.
+The type inferred for `f` above is the
+following:

+    {t_receiver,
+      {t_tuple, [t_int, {t_pid, t_int}]},
+      {t_arrow, [t_int], t_rec}}

+This means that:

+- `f` has it's own function type (the `t_arrow` part) but it _also_ contains one or more receive calls that handle tuples of integers and PIDs that receive integers themselves.
+- `f`'s function type is one that takes integers and is infinitely recursive.

+`send` returns `unit` but there's no "do" notation/side effect support at the moment hence the let binding.  `spawn` for the moment can only start functions defined in the module it's called within to simplify some cross-module lookup stuff for the time being.
+I intend to support spawning functions in other modules fairly soon.

+Note that the following will yield a type error:

+    a x = receive with
+      i -> b x + i

+    b x = receive with
+      f -> a x + i

+This is because `b` is a `t_float` receiver while `a` is a `t_int` receiver.
+Adding a union type like `type t = int | float` will solve the type error.

 # Problems
 ## What's Missing
 A very incomplete list:

+- `self()`, though the FFI provides a trivial temporary solution.
 - exception handling (try/catch)
 - any sort of standard library.
 Biggest missing things to me right now are things like basic string manipulation functions and